Firehed/container/README.md

 > [!NOTE]
 > The library output implements a `TypedContainerInterface`, which adds docblock generics readable by tools like PHPStan and Psalm to PSR-11.
 > It assumes you are following the above convention; not doing so could result in misleading output.
+> This has no effect at runtime, and only helps during the development and CI.

 ### Examples